ApexBuggy/wheel-heating/README.md

 * Along the lines of error checking, it would be smart to add an error indicator, such as a speaker or large LED
 * The parts list below is very incomplete
+* The wheels should rotate to ensure even heating.
+There are enough PWM pins available to drive each one separately, but it would also be reasonable to control all the motors on the same signal line.
+  **Driving multiple servos will require a separate 5V power source**, as the Arduino can't reliably source enough current through its 5V pin.

 ## Parts